soupi/learn-haskell-blog-generator/src/06-errors_and_files/04-implementation.md

     }
 ```

-This functions does 4 important things:
+This function does 4 important things:

-1. List all the files in the directory
+1. Lists all the files in the directory
-2. Split the files to 2 groups according to their file extension
+2. Splits the files into 2 groups according to their file extension
-3. Read the contents of the .txt files and report when files failed to read
+3. Reads the contents of the .txt files and report when files failed to be read
-4. Return the results.
-We've defined a data type to make what each result more obvious
+4. Returns the results.
+We've defined a data type to make what each result is more obvious

 Part (3) is a little bit more involved than the rest, lets explore it.